 There are an insane number of snack bars on the market, all of them touting healthy magical powers.
-So how do you choose?
-I say, make your own!
+I say, make your own.
 It’s surprisingly easy to do.
 Pack them with nutritious ingredients of your own choosing, cut them into any size bars you like, eat them for breakfast, take them to work, use them as gifts, or freeze them for a rainy day.

 I spend a lot of time thinking about and cooking food but I rarely give much thought to snacks.
 And yet I’m a snacker.
 I seem to need a little something every three hours or so.

 If there isn’t a healthy appealing snack in house, at the ready, I sometimes find myself dipping tortilla chips or left-over noodles into mayonnaise (please don’t judge me).
-So I have learned that when hunger strikes, especially in the afternoon, in conjunction with work-weariness, it’s crucial to have something satisfying and nutritious within reach.
-Homemade snack bars do the trick!
+I have learned that when hunger strikes, especially in the afternoon, in conjunction with work-weariness, it’s crucial to have something satisfying and nutritious within reach.

 When I studied nutrition at Leiths school of Food and Wine in London, one of my assignments was to develop healthy snack recipes for potential clients.
 Snacks had to be 100-200 calories and had to contain some protein because protein helps curb the appetite and keep you feeling satisfied for a longer stretch of time.

 These healthy fruit and nut snack bars were part of our cooking curriculum.
 After making them in class I came home and immediately made another batch.
 Now they’ve become a healthy habit.

 What I love about these homemade snack bars